Breast Implant Revision

 - Using the highest-quality instruments, implants, and suture materials available.

 - Closely monitoring all patients during every phase of recovery.

 The general risks of breast implant revision surgery are very similar to those of breast augmentation surgery.
 Bleeding, infection, implant rupture, and alteration in nipple sensation are rare, but possible issues.

-With that in mind, Dr. Zemmel takes special care during the pre-operative planning stage to address all of your aesthetic concerns, and he can create results that make you feel more youthful, beautiful, and rejuvenated.
-By following the detailed pre-operative and post-operative instructions provided by Dr. Zemmel during the consultation process, you can greatly reduce the risk of complications.
+With that in mind, Dr. Zemmel and Dr. Reddy take special care during the pre-operative planning stage to address all of your aesthetic concerns, and they can create results that make you feel more youthful, beautiful, and rejuvenated.
+By following the detailed pre-operative and post-operative instructions provided by your surgeon during the consultation process, you can greatly reduce the risk of complications.

-After the second week of your recovery, Dr. Zemmel recommends that you begin a scar treatment regime to minimize the long-term appearance of any incisions.
+After the second week of your recovery, Dr. Zemmel and Dr. Reddy recommend that you begin a scar treatment regime to minimize the long-term appearance of any incisions.
 Though you will be able to notice results shortly after your surgery, the final outcome of your breast implant revision may not be fully evident until 6-12 months post-op.
 During this time, the body will continue to heal and you should see your results constantly improving.

-Dr. Zemmel and his knowledgeable team are available to you at any time throughout your recovery.
+Our plastic surgeons and their knowledgeable team are available to you at any time throughout your recovery.
 Please visit our office or contact us by phone if you have any questions or concerns during the course of your recovery.
-Dr. Zemmel believes the meticulous post-operative care we provide to our patients at Richmond Aesthetic Surgery is an essential component to achieving the beautiful look they desire.
+Dr. Zemmel and Dr. Reddy believe the meticulous post-operative care we provide to our patients at Richmond Aesthetic Surgery is an essential component to achieving the beautiful look they desire.

 What Will My Breast Implant Revision Scars Look Like?